William D. Green Joins Advisor360° Board of Directors

 Mr. Green is the second high-profile addition to the Advisor360° board in less than 12 months, following Bob Davis, founder and former CEO of Lycos, General Partner at Highland Capital Partners and board member at John Hancock Financial Services through its merger with Manulife, who joined in October 2019.
 Including Mr. Green, the Advisor360° board now has six members across the financial services, enterprise technology, consumer technology, and consulting industries.

-"We are incredibly fortunate to have Bill join our company to as we pivot our focus to our go-to-market with enterprises," said Rich Napolitano, Advisor360°'s CEO.
+"We are incredibly fortunate to have Bill join our company as we pivot our focus to our go-to-market with enterprises," said Rich Napolitano, Advisor360°'s CEO.
 "Bill has spent his career orchestrating digital transformation for large enterprises and their clients, and his experience will enhance our ability to help them attract new advisors and boost their profitability."

 The Advisor360° product suite—Client360°, Practice360°, Investor360° and myriad of home office tools—streamlines advisor workflow, increases productivity, and drives enterprise transformation, providing advisors with a holistic view of their clients, including relevant investment and insurance products, which are linked to the progress toward the clients' goals.
 As an independent company spun out of Commonwealth Financial Network, Advisor360° has roots in wealth management and a long history serving advisors and enterprises in the broker-dealer/RIA space.